prolonged sitting

 • Spend a lot of time in meetings?
 Try a walking meeting!

-Take whatever steps you can every day to increase your movement.
-If you are having trouble walking outside, grab a stationary bike or treadmill, or add a Chi Machine to your routine.
-The more you do this, the more natural it will feel and the less like work it will be.
 You can reap the benefits of a more active lifestyle.
-And, in time, you’ll also see and feel those benefits from a decreased waistline and fewer aches and pains.
+And, in time, you’ll also see and feel those benefits from a decreased waistline, better digestion, a more balanced mood, and fewer aches and pains.
 Don’t let a sedentary life rob you of your health, especially when you can do something to keep you from prolonged sitting.
 Remember, you’re not alone in this journey towards a more active lifestyle.
 Your friends, family, and colleagues are here to support and encourage you.